Our Custom Home Builder’s Process

 The Building Envelope

-- High-Efficiency Insulation and Windows: Our fiberglass R-15 exterior walls, R-38 attic insulation, and Radiant Barrier roof decking reduce summer heat gain, winter heat loss and improves energy efficiency.
+- High-Efficiency Insulation and Windows: Our fiberglass R-15 exterior walls, R-38 attic insulation, and radiant barrier roof decking reduce summer heat gain as well as winter heat loss, and also improve energy efficiency.
 The low-E3 vinyl windows reflect away heat radiation in summer and retain heat in the winter.
 Additionally, the vinyl allows less temperature transfer compared to aluminum windows.